Vic-Warden/Smart-Calendar/docs/uxd/create_test.md

 Write here your own content!

-## **DIGITAL MANUFACTURING**
+## DIGITAL MANUFACTURING

 The print was carried out using an Ultimaker 2+ Connect, equipped with a 0.4 mm nozzle.
 The filament used is grey PLA, 1.75 mm in diameter, chosen for its ease of use, stable behavior without a heated enclosure, and perfect compatibility with fast printing settings.
 PLA has the advantage of limiting warping and allows for higher print speeds than ABS or PETG, while remaining biodegradable under industrial composting conditions.

-### PLA Specifications:
+## PLA Specifications:

-Density: ~1.24 g/cm³
+Density : ~1.24 g/cm³

-Glass transition temperature: ~60°C
+Glass transition temperature : ~60°C

-Melting temperature: 180–220°C
+Melting temperature : 180–220°C

-Tensile strength: ~37 MPa
+Tensile strength : ~37 MPa

-Elongation at break: ~6%
+Elongation at break : ~6%

 Printing settings used (Ultimaker Cura)

-Layer height: 0.1 mm
+Layer height : 0.1 mm

-Wall thickness: 3 wall lines
+Wall thickness : 3 wall lines

-Infill: 20% (Gyroid pattern)
+Infill : 20% (Gyroid pattern)

-Print speed: 50 mm/s
+Print speed : 50 mm/s

-Nozzle temperature: 200°C
+Nozzle temperature : 200°C

-Bed temperature: 60°C
+Bed temperature : 60°C

-Cooling: fan at 100%
+Cooling : fan at 100%

-Supports: enabled, placed everywhere, overhang angle at 50°, horizontal expansion 0.8 mm
+Supports : enabled, placed everywhere, overhang angle at 50°, horizontal expansion 0.8 mm

-Optimise your design according to your manual manufacturing experience
+## Optimisations

-**Quality**
+## Quality

 Layer Height **0.15 mm**

 ---

-**Walls**
+## Walls

 Wall Thickness **0.8 mm**